The School Day

 ELMLEA INFANT SCHOOL OFFICE – 8:30am – 3:15pm

 Please advise school by email or if very short notice by phone of your intention to collect your child and the reason for doing so.
 This allows us to have your child ready for you.
-Please telephone the Infant School Office on 0117 377 2352 or email on info@elmleaschoolstrust.com
+Please phone the Infant School Office (0117 377 2352) or email on info@elmleaschoolstrust.com

 Collection for sick infant children will continue to be from the Infant Gate.

-Please note that the Office is NOT able to accept forgotten items, so please get into the routine of ensuring your child has everything they need when they arrive at school each morning.
+Please note that the Office CANNOT accept forgotten items, so please get into the routine of ensuring your child has everything they need when they arrive to school each morning.

 Collecting children during the school day from the Junior School.